wader/static-ffmpeg/README.md

 ### Usage

-Use `mwader/static-ffmpeg` from Docker Hub or build image yourself.
+Use `mwader/static-ffmpeg` from [Docker Hub](https://hub.docker.com/r/mwader/static-ffmpeg) or build the image yourself.

 In Dockerfile
 ```Dockerfile